facebookresearch/segment-anything/README.md

 ## <a name="Models"></a>Model Checkpoints

 Three model versions of the model are available with different backbone sizes.
-These models can be instantiated by running
+These models can be instantiated by running:
 ```
 from segment_anything import sam_model_registry
 sam = sam_model_registry["<model_type>"](checkpoint="<path/to/checkpoint>")